AlexsLemonade/training-modules/CONTRIBUTING.md

 4. Run `renv::snapshot()` at the end of your session to capture the additional dependencies. *Be careful if `renv::snapshot()` suggests removing packages!* If there have been additions to `renv.lock` in another branch while you were working, you may need to run `renv::restore()` again before `renv::snapshot()`.
 5. If there are dependencies you might want that are not captured automatically by `renv::snapshot()` (this may happen if a package is "recommended" by another, but not required), add them to `components/dependencies.R` with a call to `library()` and an explanatory comment.
 Then rerun `renv::snapshot()`
 6. Commit any changes to `renv.lock` and `dependencies.R`.
+7. File a pull request with _only_ the changes to the `renv.lock` and `dependencies.R`  before other changes.
+This is necessary because the automated render testing we do will fail if the Docker image has not been updated (see '[Pushing to Dockerhub via GitHub Actions](#pushing-to-dockerhub-via-github-actions)' below).

 Note that when you open up the `training-modules.Rproj`, the `.Rprofile` file makes it such that the `renv` library is loaded and the repositories in the `renv.lock` file will be set with `options(repos = ...)`.

 ### How we use `renv` with Docker